Gloria McMillan: Television

 From 1952 to 1956, McMillan portrayed Harriet Conklin in the television version of Our Miss Brooks.
 In 1956, she had that same role in the Our Miss Brooks film.

 In the early 1960s, she was host of Faith of Our Children on KRCA-TV.
 In the fall of 1971, the Chancel Players of First United Presbyterian Church of San Bernardino appeared five times on Sunday Story Time, a children's television program on KABC-TV.
 The group was directed by McMillan, and she and her husband, the church's pastor, appeared on camera with an introduction and conclusion for each episode.

 In 1976, McMillan had the role of nun Sister Ann in the pilot episode of Most Wanted on ABC, and, in 1990, her last credit was an episode of Perfect Strangers.

 Teaching

 In September 1969, McMillan opened Star Way Academy of Drama with students enrolled in beginner, intermediate, and advanced levels of classes.
-In 1974, she and her second husband, Ron Cocking, opened The Looking Glass Studio of Performing Arts in San Bernardino, California with the goal of building self-confidence and self-respect in children, aiding in "the development of the child into a total person", rather than training "primarily for professional roles.
+In 1974, she and her second husband, Ron Cocking, opened The Looking Glass Studio of Performing Arts (LGPSA) in San Bernardino, California with the goal of building self-confidence and self-respect in children, aiding in "the development of the child into a total person", rather than training "primarily for professional roles.
 On June 30, 2018, she retired from teaching when all classes at The Looking Glass Studio of Performing Arts transferred to their new Redlands location run by her daughter, Kelly Uminski.